Ratherman/AI/My_Tutorial/20210619_PyTorch_VIT_Classification/README.md

 1. Transformers were for machine translation (2017), and have since become the state of the art method in many NLP tasks.
     * BERT (2019) uses a denoising self-supervised pre-training task.
     * GPT (2020) uses language modeling as its pre-training task.
-2. Naive application of self-attention to images would require that each pixel attends to every other pixel: Quadratic cost.=
+2. Naive application of self-attention to images would require that each pixel attends to every other pixel: Quadratic cost.
 3. Model Overview: Use the image from [lucidrains/vit-pytorch](https://github.com/lucidrains/vit-pytorch/blob/main/images/vit.gif)
     <p align="center">
       <img width="750" src="https://github.com/Ratherman/AI/blob/main/My_Tutorial/20210619_PyTorch_VIT_Classification/imgs/vit.gif">